fenghaolw/azul-helper/game_cpp/README.md

 pprof --text ./libtorch_alphazero_trainer ./azul_training.prof 2> pprof_errors.txt > pprof_out.txt
 ```

+NOTE: We rediect stderr since on Apple Sillicon there are spammy warnings due to certain system libraries are no longer available.
+But it does not affect the main profiling results.

 ### Set `OMP_NUM_THREADS=1` before running the training

 Why?
 More threads actually hurt the performance.
 See "nested parallelism" or "over-subscription."
 Here is the sequence of events: